adamalfredsson/react-zxing/README.md

   </thead>
   <tbody>
     <tr>
-      <td>onResult</td>
+      <td>onDecodeResult</td>
       <td>function</td>
       <td></td>
       <td>
-        Called when a result is found.
+        Called when a decode result is found.
 The result is an instance of
         <a href="https://github.com/zxing-js/library/blob/master/src/core/Result.ts">
           Result
         </a>